itseez3d/metaperson/docs/metaperson-creator/expressions_pack.md

 ---
 sidebar_label: 'Expressions Pack'
-description: Get a Pack of 2D Avatar Images
+description: "Download an expressions pack from MetaPerson Creator — a set of 2D images of your avatar in different expressions and poses, ready for profiles and content."
 slug: /expressions_pack
 ---
 # Get a Pack of 2D Avatar Images